MTavanamehr/class/README.md

-Hi Contech Unversity students and rest of the world.
+Hi Contech University students and rest of the world.

 These are the steps that we did in your lab 1